wwlpublish/learn-bizapps-pr-auto-sync-back-test/README.md

 * **New content + major changes**: If you want to create a new module or submit major changes, please submit an issue to start a conversation with the Learn content team.
 Once you've agreed to a plan, you'll work with the right employees to help bring in that content.

-For more information about contributing to Microsoft Learn training, see the [Microsoft Learn contributor guide](https://review.learn.microsoft.com/help/learn).
+For more information about contributing to Microsoft Learn training content, see the [Microsoft Learn contributor guide](https://review.learn.microsoft.com/help/learn).

 **Report an issue + provide feedback**: Email: [learn-en-us@microsoft.com](learn-en-us@microsoft.com)